isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 ### **Overview**

 This is the first module of the ‘Peer Support Specialist Programme’.
-It provides learners with an awareness and introduction to the role of a Peer Support Specialist, and the significance of sharing their lived experiences in order to help others in their recovery journeys.
+It provides learners with an awareness and introduction to the role of a Peer Support Specialist, and the significance of sharing their lived experiences in order to supports others in their recovery journeys.
 The module will be conducted over two days in a classroom.
+However, completion of the ‘Preparatory Training for Potential Peer Support Specialist” module does not guarantee learners a place in the ‘Certificate in Peer Support’ module.

 ### **Target Audience**

 Learners who wish to enrol in this module should:

 -   Be at least 21 years old.
--   Be keen to build on their competencies in order to perform the role of a Peer Support Specialist.
+-   Be keen to know more about peer support work and the role of a Peer Support Specialist.
 -   Have a diagnosed mental health condition which has stabilised.
 -   Be willing to share their own lived experiences in order to support others in their recovery.
 -   Be a Singapore Citizen or Singapore Permanent Resident.